2025–26 BCHL season

-The regular season included 20 clubs each scheduled to play 54 games.
+The Salmon Arm Silverbacks franchise was sold to Forge Sports Group Ltd. The BCHL Board of Governors approved the franchise sale at its semi-annual Governors Meeting in Spruce Grove, Alberta.

 The Penticton Vees did not field a team this year, after the Western Hockey League (WHL) established an expansion franchise also called the Penticton Vees and based in the City of Penticton.
 However, the BCHL said that the Vees ownership would retain its membership in the league while it sought to relocate the franchise to another market.
-The top four teams from each of the four divisions will advance to the playoffs.
-The first two rounds will be played within the division, then division winners will play in the conference finals before the championship series.